-- Policy to be part of School induction pack for new staff - Acceptable use agreements discussed with pupils at the start of each year - Acceptable use agreements to be issued to whole School community, usually on entry to School - Acceptable use agreements to be held in pupil and personnel files
+- Policy to be part of School induction pack for new staff. - Acceptable use agreements discussed with pupils at the start of each year. - Acceptable use agreements to be issued to whole School community, usually on entry to School and signed copies collated on distribution of assets. - Acceptable use agreements to be held in pupil and personnel files.